nabeel-oz/qlik-py-tools/README.md

 ## Announcements

-Version 6.0 with major new updates has been released.
+Version 7.0 has been released.
 Get it [here](https://github.com/nabeel-oz/qlik-py-tools/releases) or with [Docker](https://hub.docker.com/r/nabeeloz/qlik-py-tools).

+This release adds the capability to use pre-trained scikit-learn and Keras models with Qlik.
+More on this [here](docs/Pretrained.md).

-Deep Learning capabilities have been added through integration with Keras and Tensorflow.
+With version 6, Deep Learning capabilities were added through integration with Keras and Tensorflow.
 This offers powerful capabilities for sequence predictions and complex timeseries forecasting.

-This release also includes the ability to use [Additional Regressors](docs/Prophet.md#additional-regressors) with Prophet, allowing you to model more complex timeseries.
+PyTools now also includes the ability to use [Additional Regressors](docs/Prophet.md#additional-regressors) with Prophet, allowing you to model more complex timeseries.

 ## Table of Contents